Vocational Excellence Rubrics

 Go to the Overview tab to download the entire suite of rubrics in MS Word format

 This rubric illustrates the stakeholder agreed vision of pathway excellence.
 Note that it focuses on the short-term outcomes that learners should experience.
-For example, what they should access, understand, be capable of or experience, prior to or during a transition.

 The rubric is high-level and should apply as needed to any organisation (primary, secondary, or tertiary institution, industry entity etc.) which has the ability to influence the options a learner has available to progress in their career-related learning.